m1iz/CSS/README.md

 This repository contains the official implementation of our paper [Cross-Space Synergy: A Unified Framework for Multimodal Emotion Recognition in Conversation](https://ojs.aaai.org/index.php/AAAI/article/view/39602).

+We hope our work can be helpful to your.
+As this code is mainly developed for research and experimental purposes, there may still be room for improvement in terms of implementation and organization.
+If you have any questions, suggestions, or find any issues, please feel free to contact us or open an issue.

 ## Requirements

 The required Python packages are listed in `requirements.txt`.
 Please install them before running the code: